ianwagner/campfire/README.md

 If a rule outputs a `brandCode` value, only users with that code in their `brandCodes` array will receive the notification.

-## Dashboard Troubleshooting

-The Admin Dashboard relies on Firestore aggregation queries.
-If charts fail to load, check the browser console for permission errors or missing index messages.
-Ensure the current user has read access to the relevant collections and create any suggested indexes in Firestore.